mwittig/node-milight-promise/README.md

 your contribution to start with.
 If you like this plugin, please consider &#x2605; starring [the project on github](https://github.com/mwittig/node-milight-promise).

-### What new / Version 0.2.x: Breaking and Notable Changes
+### What's new / Version 0.2.x: Breaking and Notable Changes

 So far, synchronization of Milight commands had been performed for each Milight() instance, individually.
 This caused problems with some applications, which create multiple Milight() instances, for example, to manage different zones.